Multi-Choice Rubrics for Nuanced Assessment¶

 result = asyncio.run(main())

-name = criterion.criterion.name
+name = cr.criterion.name

 # Binary criterion

-print(f"[{criterion.final_verdict.value}] {name}")
+print(f"[{cr.final_verdict.value}] {name}")

 else: